Domuspect is paid by the person contracting for the inspection. The person who contracts is the person who pays. Not escrow; but the person who pays.

 Accessed 7.20.14.
 Emphasis mine.

-2. Escrow payment for the inspection is ultimately by the seller, not the buyer.
-The inspection is thus the property of the seller, not the buyer.
-The State of Oregon requires inspectors to prominently display in their reports,
+2. Escrow payment for the inspection is potentially by the seller, not the buyer.
+If monies for escrow that pay for the inspection are contributed by both seller and buyer, or solely by the seller with the intention that the seller will pay for the inspection, then the inspection is the property of the seller.
+However, the State of Oregon requires inspectors to prominently display in their reports,

 THIS REPORT IS INTENDED ONLY FOR THE USE OF THE PERSON PURCHASING THE HOME INSPECTION SERVICES.
-NO OTHER PERSON, INCLUDING A PURCHASER OF THE INSPECTED PROPERTY WHO DID NOT PURCHASE THE HOME INSPECTION SERVICES, MAY RELY UPON ANY REPRESENTATION MADE IN THE REPORT.The escrow purchased report can only be relied on by its purchaser – the seller.
+NO OTHER PERSON, INCLUDING A PURCHASER OF THE INSPECTED PROPERTY WHO DID NOT PURCHASE THE HOME INSPECTION SERVICES, MAY RELY UPON ANY REPRESENTATION MADE IN THE REPORT.In such a case, the escrow purchased report can only be relied on by its purchaser – the seller.
 However, in diametrical opposition, the escrow-purchased report is assumed to be the property of the home buyers who have not purchased the inspection.
-The escrow-purchased inspection report is relied upon by the potential home buyers (and their realtor representative) as if it was the purchased possession of the buyers.